arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 Process finished with exit code 0
 ```

+### Checking arrays for equality

+Two arrays containing elements of the same data type are equal if:

+1. They have the same length.
+2. At each index, the elements in the two arrays are equal.

+Checking if two arrays are equal, then, requires first checking that their lengths are the equal, and then iterating through them checking that the elements at each index are equal.

+Note that requirement 2 above varies in meaning based on data types.
+With primitives, it means that the elements are equal as determined by the `==` operator.
+With objects it generally means that they are equal according to  the objects' `equals` method, to check if their contained data is the same, though it sometimes might mean that they are equal using the `==` operator if you want to check if the arrays reference the same objects, as opposed to objects of the same type containing the same data.

 ### Arrays are passed by reference

 Arrays are objects, so they are passed by reference.
 In the snippet below, `array_1` and `array_2` are actually references to **the same array**, so editing `array_2` also edits `array_1`.